Learn all about Sherwin Williams Silver Strand, plus see 25 real homes that use it!

 The gray and rose companion colors in this bedroom combine with Sherwin Williams Silver Strand to provide a serene, almost spa-like environment.
 That’s hard to accomplish in such a large space!

 The color’s gray undertones are front and center in this nursery from Home Like You Mean It, while the green undertones take more of a backseat.

 I think this color is just adorable as a kid’s bedroom color.
 It’s playful enough AND stylish (via Made New Home Furnishings).

 Bathrooms in Silver Strand by Sherwin Williams

-This paint color is one of my favorites for bathrooms.
+Silver Strand is a great color for bathrooms.
 Since many bathrooms have low natural light and depend on artificial light, SW Silver Strand’s read ranges from gray-green to mint.
 And it always seems to look envy-worthy.

 Although Silver Strand works wonders as a wall color, it also looks incredible on cabinets.
-It’s the perfect color in this bathroom to pair with the dark gray-green in the wallpaper.
+It’s the perfect color in this bathroom to pair with the dark gray-green in the wallpaper (via CBC Builds).

 Here’s another example of a bathroom where the gray and white subway tiles pull out those green undertones.

-I love the way that these cabinets look in Silver Strand!
+I love the way that these cabinets from Amanda Katherine look in Silver Strand!
 The artificial light and surrounding greige pull out both the green and blue undertones for a beautiful contrast.